Keio University

 Horie

 I wonder.
-I do remember pulling all-nighters to study before exams (laughs).
-Since I had received about half of my education each in Japan and the US until then, I might have had a certain base in terms of language.
-So, I don't recall having experiences where I was in trouble because I couldn't keep up with classes.
+I do remember studying all night before exams (laughs).
+Since I had received about half of my education each in Japan and the U.S. up to that point, I might have had a certain base in terms of language.
+So, I don't recall having experiences where I was troubled because I couldn't keep up with classes.

 ──How were your university days after returning to Japan?